zwpseudo/hostlife/README.md

 ---

 <div align="center">
-Made with ❤️ by the Flowcase Team
+Made with ❤️ by the Hostlife Team
 </div>